 The expanded record view provides a more detailed and comprehensive view of an individual record in your tables, along with revision history and comments.
 Just as you can navigate through expanded cells via the keyboard, you can do the same with records and you have a couple of choices.
 Either click the ∧ button at the upper left-hand corner of the window or use the keyboard shortcut Cmd/Ctrl+Shift+, to move up one record in the current order of your view.
 Conversely, the ∨ button or Cmd/Ctrl+Shift+. shortcut will navigate downward in the record order.

 When you want to expand a selected cell to view its complete contents, the keyboard shortcut Shift + Space will do the trick—but you can do even more.
 You can also scroll through expanded cells without opening and closing each one individually.
 Instead, use the ↑ and ↓ keys to navigate your way through each record’s expanded view of that field.
 You can also navigate through each expanded field in the same record using the ← and → keys.

 Once you’ve filled your base with all the information you need and create various views to organize it in uniquely useful ways, you may discover it sometimes takes a while to visually locate the view you need.
 You can solve that problem with one swift action: search.

 Click the view selector and, instead of manually choosing one, start typing and the list will filter automatically.
 Just as you can with the quick base switcher, you can navigate your list of views with the ↑ and ↓ keys and press the ⏎ key to select the one you want.
 You can even call up the view search bar with a similar shortcut: Cmd/Ctrl+Shift+K.

 Flagging records with record coloring

-To help you identify records quickly, Airtable Pro accounts can using color code any table’s records based on an existing single select field.
+To help you identify records quickly, Airtable Pro accounts can color code any table’s records based on an existing single select field.